-Bread Dumplings – a delicious example of Austrian cuisine
+Bread Dumplings – a Delicious Example of Austrian Cuisine

 If you worry about your waistline, you can take my approach: I make them only a few times per year.
 That way we enjoy them tremendously but don’t feel guilty when we have them.

 Bread Dumplings [Semmelknoedel]

-- 500g stale baguette or rolls (2-3 days old) cut into 1-2cm cubes,
+- 500 g baguette (or rolls), stale (2-3 days old), cut into 1-2cm cubes

-- 2 tbsp butter,
+- 2 tbsp butter

-- 1 onion, thinly sliced,
+- 1 onion thinly sliced,

-- 1 tbsp parsley, thinly chopped,
+- 1 tbsp parsley thinly chopped,

-- 2 eggs,
+- 2 eggs

-- 0.5 tsp salt,
+- 0.5 tsp salt

-- 1-2 pinches of ground pepper,
+- 1-2 pinches ground pepper

-- 0.5 cup breadcrumbs (they may not be required).
+- 0.5 cup breadcrumbs (they may not be required)

-- Place the cubes of baguette/rolls in a big bowl.
+Place the cubes of baguette/rolls in a big bowl.

-- Warm up the milk till it almost boils, pour ⅔ of it into the bowl, stir and leave for 15 minutes so the baguette soaks in the milk.
+Warm up the milk till it almost boils, pour 2/3 of it into the bowl, stir and leave for 15 minutes so the baguette soaks in the milk.
 If after that time the cubes look like they are still very dry, pour the rest of the milk and stir again.

-- Melt the butter in a small frying pan on a medium heat, add the onion, stir, and fry for 3-5 minutes till golden but don’t let the onion burn.
+Melt the butter in a small frying pan on a medium heat, add the onion, stir, and fry for 3-5 minutes till golden but don’t let the onion burn.

-- In a big pot boil plenty of salted water (there should be approx. 8-10cm of water).
+In a big pot boil plenty of salted water (there should be approx. 8-10 cm of water).

-- With slightly wet hands form a small testing dumpling (if it is too difficult to form it, the mixture may not be hard enough and in this case you will have to add some breadcrumbs and mix it well again) and put it into the boiling water.
+With slightly wet hands form a small testing dumpling (if it is too difficult to form it, the mixture may not be hard enough and in this case you will have to add some breadcrumbs and mix it well again) and put it into the boiling water.
 If the dumpling falls apart, then you will have to add some more breadcrumbs.

-- Form approx. 18 round dumplings (about 5 cm diameter) from the tested mixture and gently put them to the boiling water (if the pan is not big enough to take all of them in one go, you may have to cook the dumplings in 2 batches.
+Form approx. 18 round dumplings (about 5 cm diameter) from the tested mixture and gently put them to the boiling water (if the pan is not big enough to take all of them in one go, you may have to cook the dumplings in 2 batches.